In today’s article, we’re going to take a look at the three popular languages: PHP vs. Ruby vs. Python

 Ruby: Interpreted, Pure Object-Oriented Programming Language

 Ruby (programming language) runs with Ruby on Rails or simply rails, an open source, full-stack web application framework.
-It is a dynamic, imperative object-oriented programming language developed by in Japan.
-It was influenced by Perl, Eiffel and Smalltalk.
-It a has dynamic type system and automatic memory management.
+It is a dynamic, imperative object-oriented programming language developed by Yukihiro Matsumoto in Japan.

 Advantages of Ruby